On the Trade-off between the Number of Nodes and the Number of Trees in a Random Forest: Concluding remarks

 \section{Concluding remarks}

 In this paper, we studied the trade-off between the number of nodes and the number of trees in a bag of decision trees for representing a given bag of $n$ decision trees.
-As a main result, we showed that if $n-T$ is a constant, there exists a bag of $T$ trees of polynomial size that represents the majority function of $n$ variables.
-If $n-T$ is not a constant, the derived size is exponential, which is consistent with an exponential lower bound given in \cite{kumano22}.
+As a main result, we showed that the majority function of $n$ variables, that naturally can be represented by a bag of $n$ single node trees, can also be represented by a bag of $n'=n-c$ trees, each of polynomial size, in case $c$ is a given constant.
+If $c$ is not a constant, the derived size is exponential, which is consistent with an exponential lower bound given in \cite{kumano22}.
 However, the gap between the upper and lower bounds is still large.
-Therefore, shortening the gap is left as an open problem.
+Therefore, the narrowing of the gap is left as an open problem.

-For the general case of representing a given bag of $n$ decision trees using a bag of $T$ decision trees, we only showed an existence of a bag of polynomial size decision trees allowing a small classification error for a constant $n-T$.
-It is unclear whether or not there exists such a bag with no error, and thus is left as an open problem.
+We also considered the general case of representing a given bag of $n$ decision trees using a bag of $n'=n-c$ decision trees, for constant $c$.
+For this case we showed that if the bag is permitted to make classification errors with a small probability, then such a bag with polynomial-size decision trees does indeed exist.
+The question of whether there exists a bag of $n'$ polynomial-size decision trees that makes no errors, is left as an open problem.